Anurich/NaturalLanguageProcessing/README.md

   </ul>
 <h2> Project Overview ?</h2>
 <ul>
-  <li>You can use the Data I have provided, in the file which has sentences in ['eng','spn','itl','due']. </li>
+  <li>You can use the Data I have provided, which consist of sentences in  ['eng','spn','itl','due']. </li>
   <li>In preprocessing step, I only consider word which are more than 2 in length as well use nltk stemming.</li>
   <li> Rearrange the data after preprocessing step now data looks something like [TEXT,LABEL]</li>
   <li> I use simple feed forward network to feed the data.</li>